StephanieChew-nyc/Santander_Bank_Capstone_3/README.md

 **Objective:** To analyze new customers who open checking accounts at Santander Bank and how to gain younger customers.

-**Goal:** New customer acquisition by opening popular deposit accounts.
+**Goal:** New customer acquisition by opening popular deposit accounts and age.

 **Next Steps:**
 * Dig deeper on customer acquisition analysis for term accounts.